close

 Soul food is an integral part of community gatherings and special occasions in New York City.
 Churches, community centers, and other gathering places often host soul food dinners or potlucks, where members come together to share a meal and celebrate milestones or holidays.

-See also Soul Food Lafayette: A Culinary Exploration of Culture and Tradition
+See also Soul Food Seasoning: A Culinary and Cultural Legacy

 These events provide opportunities for socializing, fostering a sense of unity and belonging within the community.